djepar/CoursGenInfo/OS/CyberSecurity/ITSecurityGoogle/ITSecNote.md

 Layer 2 tunneling Protocol (L2TP) in conjunction with IPSec: "L2TP doesn't provide encryption itself.
 It's a simple tunneling protocol that allows encapsulation of different protocols or traffic over a network that may not support the type of traffic being sent.
 L2TP can also jus tsegregate and manage the traffic"

 "The __tunnel__ is provided by L2TP which permits the passaing of unmodified packets from one network to another.
 The __secure channel__, on other hand, is provided by IPsec, which provides confidentiality, integrity and authentication of data being passed."

+## Cryptographic Hardware
+Trusted Platform Module or TPM : "TPM offers - secure generation of keys,
+- random number generation,
+- remote attestation,
+- data binding and sealing.

+A TPM has a unique secret RSA key burned into the hardware at the time of manufacture, which allows a TPM to perform things like hardware authentication"

+TEE : Trusted Execution Environment :"provides a full-blown isolated execution environment that runs alongside the main OS."

+Full disk encryption (TPE) : "practice of encrypting the entire drive in the system"
+- PGP (commercial)
+- Bitlocker (Microsoft)
+- Filevault 2 (Apple)
+- dm-crypt (Linux)